Being Funny in a Foreign Language: Recording and production

 Writing sessions for what would eventually become Being Funny in a Foreign Language started in 2021, when the band worked on-and-off with producer BJ Burton, whom Healy admired for his production work on Bon Iver's 22, A Million (2016) and Low's Double Negative (2018) and Hey What (2021).
 During their time together, Burton noticed that his creative process varied greatly from the band's, as they would "[pull] up songs from Spotify, or [check] another reference for a chord progression" while writing.
 He set out to align their differences, and eventually they did record what amounted to be "sparks where songs were being bred ... a bunch of early demos", but after Burton heard that the band began working with producer Jack Antonoff, he ended the sessions.
-In an August 2022 interview with Pitchfork, Burton indicated that the band's creative pivot still "stung", though Healy indicated he was hoping to rekindle his working relationship Burton for a future album.
+In an August 2022 interview with Pitchfork, Burton indicated that the band's creative pivot still "stung", though Healy indicated he was hoping to rekindle his working relationship with Burton for a future album.

 When recording with Antonoff, the band was determined to focus on their instrumental strong-suits and keep things as live and unadulterated by computers as possible.
 In an interview with Apple Music 1, Healy amounted the process to outright defining the true sonic identity of the band, while host Zane Lowe described it as the next step for a band with "such restless energy" as the 1975.
 Lowe cited that the band had "exhausted" their stylistic exploration and had reached a point of reflection on their improved technical skill in this record.
 Similarly to Burton, Healy sought out to work with Antonoff, whom he called the "biggest producer in the world" out of respect for his production capabilities, specifically his work with American singer-songwriter Lana Del Rey.
 However, Healy made it clear to Antonoff that he retained full creative control of the recording process while working together.
+While writing for the album, Healy would revisit and spend time in the band's native Manchester to finalise lyrics.

 Promotion

-To support the album, the band embarked on an international concert tour titled 'The 1975 at Their Very Best'.
-The tour's North American leg begun on 3 November 2022 in Uncasville, Connecticut at Mohegan Sun Arena and ran twenty-five shows before transferring to Europe for a fourteen date run through the United Kingdom and Ireland that begun on 8 January 2023 in Brighton at the Brighton Centre.
+To support the album, the band embarked on a world tour titled At Their Very Best in 2022.
+This was followed by an arenas tour titled Still...
+At Their Very Best the following year.